Planet-NULLCAST/curriculum/courses/javascript/hello-world.md

 		]
 ---

-In this section we are going to see how you can execute **javascript** code on browser.
+In this section we are going to see how you can execute **JavaScript** code on browser.

 <br />